Special Needs and Inclusion

 For some, they require carefully planned and individualised provision, which may include small group interventions and at times one-to-one coaching and support.

-Helping to make this happen is Miss Hunter's responsibility.
+Helping to make this happen is Mrs Deakin's responsibility.

 Children who have a Special Educational Need